Knockout roses are among the most eye catching flowers available.

 In 1992 Radler entered into an agreement with the Star Roses and Plants company.
 The Philadelphia based company continued to develop the rose, this time with the aim of making it commercially available.
 8 years later a patent was granted and knock out roses were launched as an easy care rose bush great for beginners.

-They were an instant hit.
+The knock out rose bushes were an instant hit.
 In the same year the knock out rose bush was named winner of the All American Rose Selections.

 Radler set out with the aim of improving the classic rose.
 Making it easier to care for and more disease resistant.
 The result, knockout roses, are a versatile addition to any flower garden.

-Varieties of Knock Out Rose
+Top Varieties of Knock Out Rose

 The rich color of knock out roses is one of the plant’s main attractions.
 If cared for properly, and special care is taken not to wet the petals when watering, the colors only become richer and more intense.